Supreme Court skeptical of Biden’s workplace vaccine rule - NewsBreak

 Decisions by federal appeals courts in New Orleans and St. Louis have blocked the mandate in about half the states.
 The administration has said it is taking steps to enforce it in the rest.

-The court has been asking arguing lawyers to have negative coronavirus test results and participate remotely if they have positive tests.
-Ohio Solicitor General Benjamin Flowers, who was arguing against the employer rule, had tested positive for COVID-19 after Christmas, had mild symptoms and fully recovered, but a test Sunday required by the court detected the virus, a spokeswoman said.
-He had been vaccinated and had a booster shot.

-Louisiana Solicitor General Elizabeth Murrill, who was arguing against the health care workers rule, was also arguing remotely “based upon the court's protocol,” state Attorney General Jeff Landry said.
-Landry was at the court for Friday's arguments.

-It was the first time since the court returned to in-person arguments in October that lawyers were arguing remotely.
+It is the first time since the court returned to in-person arguments in October that lawyers were arguing remotely.

-Justice Neil Gorsuch was the only justice to remain unmasked throughout the arguments, which lasted more than 3 and 1/2 hours.
-He sits between Barrett and Sotomayor.
-The court did not explain why Sotomayor didn't take the bench.

-This story has been corrected to say that one-third of those fully vaccinated have also received boosters.

 Comments / 0

-Note: This story has been corrected to say that one-third of those fully vaccinated have also received boosters.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.